sampsyo/home/_drafts/appleisa.md

 It *is* surprising that one last gap remains in the middle of this stack of system exclusivity: Apple [licenses][armlicense] the [instruction set architecture][isa] for its mobile devices from [ARM][].

 Licensing an existing ISA might seem inevitable: when was the last time a brand-new ISA succeeded?
 ARM, [from 1985][armwiki], is a baby next to x86, which [dates to 1978][x86].
-IBM still makes [new machines][systemz] compatible with [its 1964 model][s360].
+IBM still makes [new machines][systemz] binary-compatible with [its 1964 model][s360].
 One does not simply walk into ISA design.

-But Apple's outsourcing of this one crucial piece at the heart of its system design looks increasingly impractical.
-TK reasons are disappearing.

-In the Apple ecosystem, ARM is just a serialization format for [LLVM][] to convey information to the Apple microarchitecture.
-And it's not a great serialization format: a traditional ISA like ARM forces a [semantic gap][], where the architecture needs to spend time and energy rediscovering facts that the compiler already knew.
+But Apple's outsourcing of this crucial piece at the heart of its systems looks increasingly incongruous.
+The reasons for machine-code interoperability with the broader ARM ecosystem are vanishing one by one.
+In the Apple stack, ARM today is little more than a serialization format for [LLVM][] to convey information to the Apple microarchitecture.
+And it's definitely not the best serialization format: a traditional [von Neumann][] ISA like ARM incurs a [semantic gap][]; the architecture wastes time and energy rediscovering facts that the compiler already knew.

-TK we have lots of ideas for better kinds of ISAs, but they stagnate because of compatibility.
-Architects tend to agree that (a) we need more [hardware--software co-design][snapl], and than (b) backwards compatibility is an impediment to progress.
+The computer architecture community has produced better alternatives to mainstream ISAs, from [conservative extensions][greendroid] to [complete rethinkings][trips].
+Apple itself has explored [macroscalar][], an unconventional ISA design for efficient [instruction-level parallelism][ilp], and [Nvidia][]'s [Denver][] core has already gone full [Transmeta][] and just pretends to be an ARM processor for compatibility's sake.
+If there's one thing the architecture community can agree on, the need for [hardware--software co-design][snapl] is more urgent than ever: it's only a matter of time until the industry begins dismantling the decades-old abstractions that prevent serious co-design efforts.

-A few months ago, Apple announced that [you can ship apps compiled to LLVM IR][bitcode] instead of as ARM machine code.
-(In fact, this is the only way to ship code for the [Apple Watch][watch]---its ISA is already completely hidden from third-party developers.)
+A few months ago, Apple announced that [Watch][] apps would be delivered as [LLVM IR][bitcode], not machine code---the ISA is completely hidden from third-party developers.
 Apple pundits have inferred that the bitcode development indicates ARM Macs or, even less plausibly, x86 phones.
-But it's far more likely it means Apple hardware will move away from both.
+But it's more likely it means Apple hardware will move away from both ISAs.

-Apple's [macroscalar][] effort indicates TK.
-And [Nvidia][]'s [Denver][] core already does something similar using [dynamic binary translation][transmeta].
-Maybe not [tomorrow][sep9], but an Apple ISA is coming.
+It may not come [tomorrow][sep9], but an Apple ISA is coming.

 [whole widget]: https://www.youtube.com/watch?v=V0OpB5THBOg
 [armlicense]: http://www.arm.com/products/buying-guide/licensing/index.php